 If the teacher is the only one creating the visual models, the students will get limited benefit.
 Consider using the workshop lesson model.
 This simple structure breaks a lesson into 3-parts: inspire, inquire, and reflect.
 You can learn more about the workshop model here.

 A common mistake educators make is drawing the examples on the board, and having students copy them down.
 But this doesn’t tell us if students understand what they’re drawing!

 Instead, have them create visual models for new situations.
 And have them try it before you show them the algorithm.
 If I ask a student for a model of ⅓ x ½, I won’t accept a model of ⅙.
 They need to show how they got there.
 Using a visual model organizer can make the process easier.

 For more on best practices for teaching with visual models, check out this post.

 Another way to incorporate visual models is with number sentence proofs.
 Students determine if an equation is true or false, and provide support for their answer.
-One way to show their thinking is with a visual model.
+They can show their thinking either with an explanation, or with a visual model.
 Here is a complete lesson plan for number sentence proofs with fractions.
 It includes a rubric, key, and printable resources, so you can use this lesson in your class tomorrow.

 If you’re interested in more stories and tips to support student-centered learning in your school or classroom, subscribe to our newsletter.
 When you register, we’ll send you a free Workshop Lesson Planning Template.
 This simple structure will help you plan engaging, inquiry-based lessons on any topic.